miku/scholkit/README.md

 ### Misc

-The `urlstream` utility streams content from multiple URLs to stdout.
+The `sk-cat` utility streams content from multiple URLs to stdout.
 Can help to create single file versions of larger datasets like pubmed, openalex, etc.

 ```